Susan-Wangari/React-Info-Site/README.md

 # React-Info-Site
- It contains fun facts about React
+ It contains fun facts about React.
+It is a static web page